axibase/atsd/rule-engine/notifications/custom-jenkins.md

 ## Overview

-The following example demonstrates how to trigger a [Jenkins](https://jenkins.io/) build job using a [`CUSTOM`](custom.md) web notification in the ATSD rule engine.
+The following example demonstrates how to trigger a [Jenkins](https://jenkins.io/) job using a [`CUSTOM`](custom.md) web notification in the ATSD rule engine.

-To integration relies on the [Jenkins API](https://wiki.jenkins.io/display/JENKINS/Remote+access+API) `Job with parameters` method for triggering a new build job.
+The integration relies on the [Jenkins API](https://wiki.jenkins.io/display/JENKINS/Remote+access+API) `'Job with parameters'` method for triggering a new build job.

 ## Configuration